 A beginners course that goes straight to the heart of woodworking.

-This six week evening course will focus on timeless variations on wood joints that can be used for an endless amount of woodwork projects.
+This five week evening course will focus on timeless variations on wood joints that can be used for an endless amount of woodwork projects.
 Develop your skills with a saw, chisel and plane so that you can measure and mark out your work, cut, fit and glue joints accurately, ensuring your woodwork is strong, durable and darn good looking.

 Learn these classic wood joints while you hone your making ability, and set free your ideas for furniture, box-making and all things fabulous.